AdityaPrakash-26/ColorDetectionProject/README.md

   `python3 main.py -i <PATH_TO_IMAGE>`

-After that, clicking anywhere on the image you provided shall return the name of the color, and the RGB values.
-Press escape to exit
+After that, clicking anywhere on the image you provided will return the name of the color, and the RGB values.
+Press escape to exit the program

 Dependencies